flowtsohg/mdx-m3-viewer/README.md

 * `load` - a resource finished loading.
 * `error` - an error occured when loading a resource.
 The `error` property will be set.
 * `loadend` - sent when a resource finishes loading, either because of an error, or because it loaded successfully.
-* `delete` - a resource was deleted.

 The event object that a listener recieves has the same structure as JS events.
 For example, for the load call above, the following is how a `progress` event could look: `{type: "progress", target: MdxModel, loaded: 101, total: 9001, lengthComputable: true}`, `MdxModel` being our `model` variable in this case.
 That is, `e.target === model`.
 In the case of the render event, `e.target === viewer`.

-Errors might occur - most of the time because your path solvers aren't correct, but there are other causes.
+Errors might occur, but don't panic.
 These are the errors the code uses:
 * InvalidHandler - sent by the viewer when adding an invalid handler - either its type is unknown, or its `initialize()` function failed (e.g. a shader failed to compile).
 * MissingHandler - sent by the viewer if you try to load some resource with an unknown extension (did you forget to add the handler?).